Abhiram-TK/Startup-Spotlight/README.md

 ### Dashbaord Link

-🚀 Dive into the data: [Startup Spotlight Dashbaord](https://app.powerbi.com/view?r=eyJrIjoiNmU2NjU0Y2MtYmMzMy00OWY0LWI1YjgtMzdlYjM4ZTA2MTQyIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9&pageName=ReportSection)
+🚀 Dive into the data: [Startup Spotlight Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNmU2NjU0Y2MtYmMzMy00OWY0LWI1YjgtMzdlYjM4ZTA2MTQyIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9&pageName=ReportSection)

 ✨ Feel free to explore!

 ## Problem Statement

 In today's fast-paced startup ecosystem, investors, entrepreneurs, and stakeholders crave deep insights into the dynamics and trends of unicorn companies.
-However, existing data visualization tools often fall short, lacking the depth and granularity needed to truly understand the unicorn landscape.
+Existing data visualization tools occasionally fall short, lacking the depth and granularity needed for a complete understanding of the unicorn landscape.

 ### Key Objectives

-Our mission is clear: develop a comprehensive dashboard that offers actionable insights into unicorn metrics, including:
+My objective is clear: develop a detailed dashboard that offers actionable insights into unicorn metrics, including:

 - Total valuation with year-on-year changes.
 - Total number of companies with year-on-year changes.
 - Geographic distribution, including countries and cities with year-on-year changes.
 - Interactive slicers for year range selection, industry segmentation, and location filtering.
-- Insights into the temporal evolution of unicorn valuations, identifying growth phases and significant events.
+- Insights into the changes over time in unicorn valuations, identifying growth phases and significant events.
 - Industry-specific insights through clustered column charts and pie charts.
 - Geographic insights through maps and tables ranking top countries and cities by valuation.

 ### Expected Outcomes

-With our dashboard, stakeholders will:
+With my dashboard, stakeholders will:

 - Gain actionable insights for informed decision-making.
 - Facilitate investment allocation, market entry strategies, and industry positioning.